Site History and Significance

-In the sixteenth century, Bukhara became the heart of Jewish life in Central Asia, as Jews continued to settle here while being divided between areas controlled by other ethnoreligious majorities.
-By the turn of the twentieth century, the Jewish community of Bukhara numbered around 8,000 or 12 percent of the city’s population, and was the largest among a network of Jewish minorities in Uzbek cities including Tashkent, Samarkand, Kokand, Andijan, Marghilan, and Navoi.
-Bukharian Jews were active in establishing trade connections with the Russian Empire, and held positions in law, medicine, and local government.
-Some Bukharian Jews were also well-known musicians, actors, and dancers.
+In the sixteenth century, Bukhara became the heart of Jewish life in central Asia, as Jews settled there while being divided between areas controlled by other ethnoreligious majorities.
+By the turn of the twentieth century, the Jewish community of Bukhara numbered around 8,000, or 12 percent of the city’s population, and was the largest among a network of Jewish minorities in Uzbek cities including Tashkent, Samarkand, Kokand, Andijan, Marghilan, and Navoi.
+Bukharian Jews were active in establishing trade connections with the Russian Empire and held positions in law, medicine, and local government, while others were well-known musicians, actors, and dancers.
 Following the Russian Revolution and throughout the Holocaust, Jews from Eastern Europe continued to immigrate to Bukhara to avoid persecution.

 Bukharian Jews maintain a long tradition of resilience through trade and crafts, including textile dyeing and woodworking.
 The foremost representation of this woodworking tradition is preserved in the Bukharian houses, exceptional living examples of vernacular architecture within a medieval urban design and a system of mahallas, or neighborhoods.
 Beyond being merely a form of community expression, the houses illustrate a close relation with the environment as the use of earthen materials is a response to the harsh desert climate.
 The traditional houses are located throughout the historic center of Bukhara, which was listed as a World Heritage property in 1993 by UNESCO.

 A Joint Effort Toward Conservation